Phylum: Ascomycota

 This rather uncommon pezizoid fungus appears on woodland tracks and occasionally on woodchip mulch.
 The Toothed Cup is a neat, inedible little fungus and rarely jostles its neighbours for growing space.

 Like so many of the cup fungi, identification is almost impossible without microscopic examination.
-Tarzetta scotica is considered by some authorities to be a synonym, while others class it as a separate species.
-Viewed at a macro level the two are virtually identical.
+Tarzetta scotica is considered by some authorities to be a synonym, while others - Class it as a separate species.
+Viewed at a macroscopic level the two are virtually identical.

 Odour/taste |